torkvell/ticketShop-client/README.md

 * As an author of the ticket I want to be able to edit a ticket's description, price and picture (other logged in customers cannot do this! only the user that created the ticket can edit it)
 * As a logged in customer I want to be able to create events with a name, picture (logo), date and description
 * As a customer I can see some color (red/yellow/green) indicating the fraud risk of a ticket for all tickets in the all tickets list
-## Tools and technology
-We recommend to use starter kits that we provided during the program to start this app.
-In terms of backend (server) technology, you can work with any NodeJS backend: JavaScript or Typescript, Express, or routing-controllers.
-It's up to you.
-The API should follow the better part of the REST principles.
-For the frontend, we expect you to properly use React and Redux.
-Make sure you use the Redux store to your advantage!
-Use either create-react-app or one of the starter kits that you've used before.
-Feel free to add any packages that you like.
-E.g. [MaterialUI](https://material-ui.com) can be used to set up a nice layout (maybe even responsive!) but there are perfect alternatives as well.